lar9482/CS_4253_Project3/README.md

 in the root of the folder.
 If you are on another system, it should be some variant of `pip install -r requirements.txt`.

+You will need Tkinter for Python 3 to use the pygame packages.
+On Ubuntu, this can be installed by running

+    sudo apt-get install python3-tkinter

+in the command line.

 ## Running Evaluations

 The tool `evaluate.py` at the root of this direction can be run using